Policies

 See the following information for federal and state laws, library policy and other guidelines that impact use of LMDigital and its content.

 The Library of Michigan offers content creators and rights holders options to assert copyright or limit use or reuse of their works when placed in this repository.
-Please be sure to ask us about this option, and see the other copyright information on this page.

 If you are the copyright owner or have any information about the copyright status of an item you've seen on our website, and believe we have not properly attributed your work to you, or have used it without permission, we want to hear from you.
 Please use our contact form to notify us and make sure to include your contact information, a link to the relevant content, as well as a statement of the problem.